lshtm-genomics/pathogen-genomics/docs/tb-genomics.md

 Here we use the Broad Institute's IGV genomic visualisation tool to consider SNP and structural variation differences between Kampalan Mtb alignments.

-Launch the IGV tool (typing “igv.sh” on the command-line)
+Launch the IGV tool (typing “igv” on the command-line)

 The IGV application window is divided into several controls and panels (see figure below).
 If sample attributes are loaded, they will be colour-coded and displayed as columns on the left-hand side of its corresponding identifier.